MyArtGallery

 Homepage of 16albermarle Project Space

-A Gateway to Southeast Asian Contemporary Art in Newtown
+Contemporary Southeast Asian Art in Newtown

 Curatorial Focus: Abstract, Figurative and Contemporary Narratives

-A notable example is the exhibition *Pasar Malam | Night Market*, developed in partnership with Krack!
+A strong case is the *Pasar Malam | Night Market* exhibition, developed with Krack!
 Print Studio in Yogyakarta.
-This groundbreaking show brought together 15 Indonesian and Australian artists creating large-format screenprints exploring the transgressive allure of the Indonesian night market—a space where mysticism, mythology and illicit desires intersect.
-Each print, measuring 200 by 150 centimetres, represents a collaborative process that expanded the technical and conceptual possibilities of screenprinting.
-The exhibition demonstrates 16albermarle's commitment to facilitating international artistic dialogue and creating works of substantial cultural and aesthetic weight.
+It brought 15 Indonesian and Australian artists together to produce large-format screenprints about the transgressive nature of Indonesian night markets, where mysticism, mythology and illicit desire converge.
+Each print measured 200 by 150 centimetres, made through a collaborative method that pushed screenprinting's technical and conceptual possibilities.

 Beyond Exhibitions: Education, Tours and Professional Engagement